Home Educating a Sensory Child

 For children with sensory processing disorders, home education is a super option.
 You can go at the child’s pace, build in plenty of breaks, allow for movement, teach them in a comfortable environment, and value them for who they really are.

 Homeschooling a sensory child is not necessarily easy, but it can be a great way for your child to get a full education without triggering their sensory symptoms.
-So often we choose whatever road seems to be working for those around us, but God may have a greater plan in store!
-Working with your child at home can lead to improving or overcoming sensory challenges but perhaps most importantly of all, opens the door to share the love of Christ with your child in everything that you and they do, say, and think at home.
+So often we choose whatever road seems to be working for those around us, but there may be a better plan in store!
+Working with your child at home can lead to improving or overcoming sensory challenges but perhaps most importantly of all, opens the door to building even closer relationships with your child and helping them thrive in everything that they do, say, and think at home - ready for leaving home in the best way possible.

 Get your free sensory screening, guides for all ages, know your sensory type, videos, and #1 Amazon Bestseller!